 Six years ago, I decided to make a radical decision in my life and move away.

 Not just down the road or even the next town.
-I moved over 2000 miles away, with my life packed in only two suitcases I came to England.
+I moved over 2000 miles away, with my life packed in one suitcase I came to England.

 Tadaaaa, here I am, six years later and still living in England!

 I decided to share with you my journey and show you that working hard and not giving up, through all the blood, sweat and tears does pay off!
 Okay maybe not the blood but you get my point.

 When I first arrived, I stayed over in a Travelodge for one night, desperate to find some kind of accommodation in a shared house before starting my new job on Monday.
 It wasn’t easy, mainly due to my tight budget.
 But I didn’t want to spend another night in a hotel (which cost about £20 a night back then), so I spent the entire Sunday walking around Burton on Trent, looking for an accommodation.
 I was looking everywhere for shared accommodation; walked from shop to shop and read pretty much every advertising board, newspaper etc. But nothing.